Margrethe Pape

-Margrethe Pape (1620–1684) was a Danish baroness.
+Margrethe von Pape (1620–1684) was a German noblewoman and a Danish royal mistress.

+Biography

+Margarethe was born into the minor German noble family from Schleswig-Holstein, as the only daughter of Nicolaus von Pape (1580-1620), the Court marshal of Itzehoe, and his wife, Anna von Hatten (b.
+1600).

 She was the mistress of King Frederick III of Denmark and the mother of Ulrik Frederik Gyldenløve.

-Margrethe Pape became the lover of Frederick prior to his marriage and succession to the throne.
-She married the official, amtsforvalter of Segeberg and etatsråd Daniel Hausmann (d.
-1670).
+Margrethe Pape became the lover of Frederick of Denmark prior to his marriage and succession to the throne.
+She married the official, Daniel Hausmann (d.
+1670), amtsforvalter (county administrator) of Segeberg and etatsråd.

 In 1683, Christian V of Denmark granted her the title Baroness of Løvendal.